Gydetti/website-virtualcounsel/docs/building/designing/phase7-finaltrydesigningupgrade.md

 - Extended `aboutSectionDataSchema` to include `patternStyle` and `patternOpacity` for type-safe pattern overrides in the AboutSection.
 - Updated `AboutSection` component to destructure and pass `patternStyle` and `patternOpacity` props to the `Section` wrapper, enabling background pattern support per section.
 - Added `patternColor` support in the `Section` component and Zod schemas, allowing any valid CSS color string (hex, rgba, named colors) for per-section pattern overrides.
+- Extended `servicesSectionDataSchema` and `ResourceDetailSectionProps` to support `patternStyle`, `patternOpacity`, `patternFade`, and `patternColor`, enabling theme-driven overrides in Services and Resource sections.

 ## Important Clarification: Content Preservation Focus